 This category refers to products that are not purchased regularly but occasionally.
 A seasonal category plays a secondary role in delivering profit but can be used by a retailer to differentiate itself from competition during certain periods.

 This is a category with which the retailer wants to profile himself towards his target consumers and differentiate himself from the competition.
 It aims to offer superior value to consumers and define the retailer as a store of choice.

 3. INSIGHT GENERATION

 Insight generation primarily involves competitor research, sales data, and in-depth analyses so that you can make better decisions regarding the layout of a shelf.

 The use of this data and advanced analytics will benefit retailers in almost all areas of the business.
-It will help to identify gaps between the current and desired state of the category and drive the strategic and tactical planning decisions.
+It will help identify gaps between the current and desired state of the category and drive the strategic and tactical planning decisions.

-Meanwhile, in using market basket analysis, you can identify key value items by consumer segment.
+Meanwhile, in using market basket analysis, you can identify key value items (KVIs) by consumer segment.
 You can thus set prices based on consumer demand and competitor moves.
 You can also tailor offers and promotions to consumers based on their past behaviours, thereby increasing total basket profitability and loyalty.

 The development of category strategies has six basic drivers: